By using this site, you agree to the Privacy Policy and Terms of Use.

 Several critical questions remain before leucine-based interventions can be deployed clinically.
 The optimal leucine dosing for different patient populations — stratified by age, disease state, and genetic background — has not been systematically determined.
 Furthermore, the interaction between leucine signalling and immune function in cancer patients requires clarification, as excessive mTOR activation can sometimes suppress anti-tumour immunity.

 The timeline for translation from bench to bedside is uncertain.
-Early-stage clinical trials examining leucine supplementation in combination with standard cancer therapies are beginning to enrol patients, but results will not be available for several years.
-In the interim, patients should avoid making changes to their protein intake or supplementation regimens based on this research alone; consultation with an oncologist or registered dietitian is essential.
+Patients should avoid making changes to their protein intake or supplementation regimens based on this research alone; consultation with an oncologist or registered dietitian is essential.
 For more information on emerging treatments, explore our pharmacy and clinical updates section.

 Key takeaways